 The Co-operative Societies Act 1912 is the main law governing co-operatives in India.
 However, state laws may also apply to co-operatives in certain states.

-What Is Section 80P Of The Income Tax Act?
+What Is Section 80P Of The Income Tax Act 1961?

-Section 80P in the Income Tax Act was introduced to aid in supporting and encouraging the development of cooperative societies through the provision of particular tax benefits.
+Section 80P of the Income Tax Act 1961 was introduced to aid in supporting and encouraging the development of cooperative societies through the provision of particular tax benefits.
 This section seeks to improve their viability and effectiveness.

 Read More: Union Budget 2024: Revised Income Tax Slabs Under New Regime by FM Sitharaman